avarabyeu/wills/README.md

 Another words, **using 'wills' you are able to build chained method calls** which makes code cleaner and faster to implement.
 Actually, com.github.avarabyeu.wills.Will interface extends Guava's ListanableFuture with some useful convenience methods.
-Go through documentation to find out explanation about them.
+Go through documentation to find out them explanation.

 ## Creation